Osmose/arcade/README.md

-# topdown
+# arcade

-A community for making top-down action-adventure games.
+A community for HTML5 games.

 ## Developer Setup